kapardhi03/capstone-essentials/README.md

 # capstone-essentials
- This have all the components which are required to build the capstone project
+ This have all the components & pages which are required to build the capstone project